bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 The official Docker documentation is the best resource for Docker install steps.
 To install Docker (we recommend installing Docker CE unless you have a subscription to Docker EE), see [Install Docker on Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntu/).

-Before moving onto the next step, verify that Docker is install by running:
+Before moving onto the next step, verify that Docker is installed by running:

 ```
 docker -v